 Residents have expresed concern at the bullying and intimidation indulged in by youths who are terrorising several of the school children on their way from school.
 Strong action will be taken by parents if there is any repetition.

 Army land rezoning

-REZONING of Salva-tion Army owned rural land in The Basin will the way for not necessarily lead to subdivision, the project's planning consultants said this week.
+REZONING of Salvation Army owned rural

+land in The Basin will

+not necessarily lead to

+subdivision, the project's